chr1srbx/TAC-Roblox-Anticheat/README.md

 ## ✨ Features

-TAC Anticheat is designed to detect and mitigate common exploits in Roblox games.
+TAC is designed to detect and mitigate common exploits in Roblox games.

 ### 🕹️ Movement Exploits
 - 💨 **SpeedHack Detection**